-The firing rate must be verified for each installation to prevent over-firing of the unit.
+The firing rate must be verified for each installation to prevent over-firing of the furnace.
 The firing rate must not exceed the rate shown on the unit data label.
 To determine the firing rate, follow the steps below:

 - 1. Obtain the gas heating value (HHV) from the gas supplier. - 2.
 Shut off all other gas fired appliances. - 3.
 Start the unit in heating mode and allow it to run for at least 3 minutes. - 4.
 Measure the time (in seconds) required for the gas meter to complete one revolution. - 5.
-Convert the time per revolution to cubic feet of gas per hour using Table 10 (page 24). - 6.
+Convert the time per revolution to cubic feet of gas per hour using Table 12 (page 23). - 6.
 Multiply the gas flow rate in cubic feet per hour by the heating value of the gas in Btu per cubic foot to obtain the firing rate in Btu per hour.
 See Example.

-Example:
+EXAMPLE:

-- Time for 1 revolution of a gas meter with a 1 cubic foot dial = 40 seconds. - From Table 10, read 90 cubic feet gas per hour. - Local heating value of the gas (obtained from gas supplier) = 1,040 Btu per cubic foot. - Input rate = $1,040 \times 90 = 93,600 \text{ Btuh}$. - 7.
+- Time for 1 revolution of a gas meter with a 1 cubic foot dial = 40 seconds. - From Table 12, read 90 cubic feet gas per hour. - Local heating value of the gas (obtained from gas supplier) = 1,040 Btu per cubic foot. - Input rate = 1,040 x 90 = 93,600 Btuh. - 7.
 Adjust the manifold pressure if necessary.
-See Manifold Pressure Adjustment below.
-For additional information about elevations above 2,000 feet, see page 14.
+See Manifold Pressure Adjustment instructions on page 17.
+For additional information about elevations above 2,000 feet, see page 15.